Refactor Metric

 The headline value represents:

-Total lines modified that are ≥25 days old ÷ Total lines changed across all merged PRs in the selected time range
+Total lines modified that are ≥21 days old ÷ Total lines changed across all included branches and commits in the selected time range

 This is a weighted percentage, calculated across the entire selected time range — not an average of daily values.